Alfresco/docs-alfresco/sap/5.1/install/index.md

 In these topics you'll install and set up everything you need to run the SAP Connector.
 See [Prerequisites]({% link sap/5.1/install/index.md %}#prerequisites) and [Supported Platforms]({% link sap/5.1/support/index.md %}) for information on what you require before you start the installation.

-You can download the Alfresco Content Connector for SAP applications software from the: [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.
+You can download the Alfresco Content Connector for SAP applications software from [Hyland Community](https://community.hyland.com/){:target="_blank"}.

 ## Prerequisites